rankedin/website/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - check the [LICENSE file](LICENSE) for details.

 ## 🙏 Acknowledgments